-Dying in video games isn't always a bad thing.
-In Life Goes On, you use your army of knights' corpses to solve puzzles.
+Dying in video games isn't always a bad thing and in Life Goes On, you use your army of knights' corpses to solve puzzles.
 Intrigued?
 Let's waste our lives and find out if it's any good.

 Life Goes On: Done to Death doesn't look that impressive.
 The knights that you control are all identical with the exception of minor details like their hats and weapons.
 Environments are also unspectacular.
 You'll traverse mines, ruins, icy cliffs, and castles but nothing really stands out.
 There are some added details that are fun such as how each knight's name is displayed at the bottom of the screen and they all have their own voices.
 On the audio side, the music consists of generic medieval fanfare while the sound effects are quite satisfying.
 Upon finishing a stage and hearing the little path get built to the next one, it's hard not to smile.